-Directed by Michele Lee
+Director Michele Lee

-Set design by Eva Johanssen
+Set designer Eva Johanssen

-Props design and construction by Michele Lee and Alia Vryens
+Props designers Michele Lee and Alia Vryens

-Sound design by Daniel O’Shea
+Sound designer Daniel O’Shea

-Special effects make-up by Aniko Hazi
+Special effects make-up artist Aniko Hazi

-Publicity by Mark Tregonning
+Publicist Mark Tregonning

 Development – Express Media

-Dramaturge and director Gorkem Acaroglu
+Dramaturg and director Gorkem Acaroglu

 With performers Paul Bugeja, Louise Osland, Michael Parry, Jane Thompson, Mark Tregonning

-Full length, stage
+Full length play, stage

 What’s worse: waking up to find out your brother’s leaving you for the Department of Defence or reliving your death every night in the Land of the Living Dead?